awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 ### Example of `Action` element<a name="scp-syntax-action-example"></a>

 The following example shows an SCP with a statement that permits account administrators to delegate describe, start, stop, and terminate permissions for EC2 instances in the account\.
 This is an example of an [allow list](orgs_getting-started_concepts.md#allowlist), and is useful when the default `Allow *` policies are ***not*** attached so that, by default, permissions are implicitly denied\.
-If the default `Allow *` policy is still attached to the root, OU, or account to which the following policy is attached, the policy has no effect:
+If the default `Allow *` policy is still attached to the root, OU, or account to which the following policy is attached, the policy has no effect\.

 ```
 {